pulumi/pulumi-hugo/themes/default/content/resources/deploying-and-managing-kafka-with-pulumi-and-confluent/index.md

 ---
 # Name of the webinar.
 title: "Deploying and Managing Kafka with Pulumi and Confluent"
 meta_desc: "Want to learn the easy way to set up Apache Kafka to manage your real-time data feeds?
-Pulumi and Confluent will show how easy it can be."
+Pulumi and Confluent will show you how easy it can be."

 # A featured webinar will display first in the list.
 featured: false